 Trick-or-Treat Street at Franklin Square

 Kids ages 10 and under are invited to come in costume at collect treats at stops throughout Franklin Square.
-Go with YoYo will also be there with games, music, and giant bubbles.
 This event is free, but pre-registration is required.

-East Passyunk’s annual Halloween celebration takes over the Avenue with live performances, pumpkin-carving, and trick-or-treating at local businesses.
+East Passyunk’s annual Halloween celebration takes over the Avenue with live performances, pumpkin-carving, a doggie costume contest, and trick-or-treating at local businesses.
 Adults, meanwhile, will enjoy vendors selling crafts, food specials, and even festive cocktails.

 Stenton’s Halloween Harvest Festival

-Enjoy crafts, face-painting, pumpkin-painting, spooky storytime with Logan Library, treats and a spooky cellar tour at this historic house.
+Enjoy crafts, face-painting, pumpkin-painting, treats, and a spooky cellar tour at this historic house.
 Pre-register online for the free event.

 Funky Brunch & Market at Ardmore Music Hall